2022 Course Dates

 The MV Coho is a car ferry that makes regular trips between downtown Victoria and Port Angeles, Washington. https://www.cohoferry.com/

-Salt Spring Island boasts a wide variety of lodgings, from bed & breakfasts to country hotels to luxury spas.
-We’ve listed a few of the most convenient and affordable accomodations below, and you can browse more accommodations here: Salt Spring island Accommodations Group: Air BnB:
+Downtown Victoria and James Bay boast a wide variety of lodgings, from bed & breakfasts, budget hotels and luxury spas.
+We’ve listed a few of the most convenient accommodations below, and you can browse more accommodations here:

-If you will not be bringing a car, you will want to stay in the village of Ganges.
-We can arrange ride shares – or you may wish to walk (it is a pleasant walk to Caffyn’s studio from the village on a nice day).
-Our admin Tracy can help connect people who want to share accommodations or transportation.
-We can commit to making sure you have a ride from Ganges and back each day.
+If you will not be bringing a car, you will want to stay in James Bay or Downtown Victoria.
+We can arrange ride shares – or you may wish to walk (it is a pleasant walk to captain’s studio from downtown on a nice day).
+Our creative admin Tracy can help connect people who want to share accommodations or transportation.
+Or you can use the FB group to post your suggestions.
+We can commit to making sure you have a ride from Downtown and back each day.

 Please bring light clothes without belts, buttons or bling.
 Yoga clothes are good for embodied practices.
-Weather on Salt Spring Island any time of year can be wet and chilly, so bring layers.
+Weather on the West Coast any time of year can be wet and chilly, so bring layers.
 You are welcome to bring an item of personal significance for the altar.
 You may also wish to write your intention for the workshop on a piece of paper to bring to the altar.
 Altar items will return with you.